Twapa/Twapa/README.md

 <div>
  <p>
-I'm a programmer working on a variety on  Projects! | FREELANCER  - I am adept at developing and optimizing algorithmic trading strategies
+I'm a programmer working on a variety of  Projects! | FREELANCER  - I am adept at developing and optimizing algorithmic trading strategies
 </p>
 </div>